Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class: Derivation of the truncated bootstrap solutions

-The minimization of the $\eta$ function in \eqref{eta-fn} is performed with \texttt{FindMinimum} in \texttt{Mathematica}, which searches for a local minimum of the $\eta$ function.
-To reach a zero of $\eta$, the \texttt{FindMinimum} should start from a well-chosen point, i.e., we need to guess a good starting point before knowing the precise location of the zero.
+We minimize the $\eta$ function using \texttt{FindMinimum} in \texttt{Mathematica}, which performs a local minimization.
+Since most of the truncated bootstrap solutions are unphysical and their number grows rapidly with the truncation order, the local minimization approach is crucial for reaching high truncation orders $\L$.
+To arrive at a zero of $\eta$, the \texttt{FindMinimum} should start from a well-chosen point, i.e., we need to guess a good starting point before knowing the exact location of the zero.
 Our approach is to infer from the solution at a lower truncation order, which works nicely.

-We need to know at least one solution at some low truncation order.
+To initialize this process, we need to obtain at least one solution at a low truncation order.
 In this case, we can use the homotopy continuation method to deduce all the solutions of the truncated bootstrap equations.
 We first reformulate them as a set of polynomial equations using the rational approximations of conformal blocks \cite{Lauria:2017wav}.
-As an algebraic geometry problem, we compute the approximate solutions from the efficient package \texttt{HomotopyContinuation.jl}.
-Many of them are complex.
-Only few are real and satisfy the physical spectral properties.
+As an algebraic geometry problem, we compute the approximate solutions using the efficient package \texttt{HomotopyContinuation.jl}.
+Many solutions are associated with complex numbers.
+Only a few are real and satisfy the physical spectral properties, which is a main reason for switching to the local minimization at higher truncation orders.
 We treat a small imaginary part as zero according to the numerical precision.
-Unexpectedly, we find at most one physical solution in each truncated system.
-We conjecture that each truncated bootstrap system has at most one physical solution for the normal boundary condition.
-For the crossing equations associated with $\langle \s\s\rangle$ and $\langle \s\e\rangle$, the maximum truncation order $\L_{\text{max}}$ is 14.
-For $N=2,3,4,5$, we carry out this procedure up $\L_{\text{max}}=12$.
+We impose some lower bounds for the unknown operator dimensions, i.e., they should be greater than the input or protected dimensions, $(\D_\s, \D_{\e'}, \D_{S'}, \D_T, \hat \D_t, \hat \D_D)$, according to their representations.
+Unexpectedly, we find at most one physical solution in each truncated crossing system.
+Sometimes we add a small gap to eliminate some unphysical solutions with nearly degenerate low-lying spectrum.
+For instance, we impose a gap $\D_{S''}>\D_{S'}+1/2$ at $\L=12$.
+We conjecture that each truncated bootstrap system has at most one physical solution for the normal boundary universality class.
+We carry out this procedure for the truncation order $\L\leq 12$.